The Workplace Has Changed!

 Manage2Retain helps organizations achieve business success by strengthening manager-employee relationships through key, structured conversations designed to help managers lead and interact with their team in ways that improve trust and create the positive emotions and feelings (pride, connection, trust…) that lead to career fulfilment.
 Our conversations help managers connect with employees to create a sense of caring, belonging and purpose.
 Then enable them to address and act on the key elements necessary to engage employees and build rewarding, fulfilling careers.
 The result: lower employee turnover, reduced absenteeism and increased profits.
 Ensure your managers are effective in retaining talent!
 Our programs are designed to provide:

 - Awareness- Helping managers understand their role and why and how they impact retention.

-- Education and Training- to explain how managers support retention drivers and what employees seek in a rewarding experience.
+- Education and Training- to enable managers and employees to address key retention/satisfaction concerns so employees can enjoy a rewarding experience.

 - Skill Development- 1:1 conversation series to build relationships and positive connections in todays workplace.

 - Effectiveness- Ensure managers interact and engage with their employees to generate solutions and take ownership of results.

 “Leadership is Measured in the Hearts of Those Who Follow” Heart of Champions